Lower Mainland Green Team Program Contractor

 - Communicate with collaborators (e.g. park staff) as needed

-- Purchase refreshments for volunteers
+- Purchase refreshments for volunteers as well as tools and other supplies as needed

 During Lower Mainland Green Team Activities